Jet Formation in 3D GRMHD Simulations of Bondi-Hoyle-Lyttleton Accretion: Magnetic fields in astrophysical environments

 \subsection{Interstellar medium}

 The multi-phase interstellar medium (ISM) is complex, spanning several orders of magnitude in density and temperature, and features strong magnetic fields \citep{elmegreen_2004}.
 While it's difficult to assign a general value of $\beta$ to the ISM, there are a wide range of observations \citep{troland_2008,koch_2012,soler_2013} and simulations \citep{li_2009,vazques-semadeni_2011,hill_2012} that we can use to guide our expectations.
 In this case, we can look to Figure 10 of \cite{kritsuk_2017}, who modeled interstellar magnetized turbulence and found that $\beta$ typically ranged from $\lesssim10$ to $\gtrsim0.1$ across the multi-phase ISM.
 So, we choose these values as our `typical' range of $\beta$s found in the ISM when outlining it in the $\rho-\beta$ plane in Figure \ref{fig:betaContours} (orange).
 For $\rho$, we assumed that the ISM ranges from `cold' ($\sim10\,{\rm K}$) to `warm' ($\sim10^4\,{\rm K}$), that in the warm phase the number density is $1\,{\rm cm^{-3}}$, and that the ISM obeys an ideal gas equation of state.
 Given the low values of $\beta$ in the ISM, our simulations suggest that there is plenty of magnetic flux for a BH to form a jet.
 Whether or not a jet forms in practice would depend on the magnetic field structure in the ISM.
 However, due to the low gas densities in the ISM, the corresponding mass accretion rates are also low.
 This means that the feedback produced by wandering BHs would likely be modest compared to other ISM feedback processes (e.g., supernovae).
+The jetted emission from BHs wandering through the ISM may provide opportunities to study isolated BH populations in the Milky Way \citep[e.g., ][]{kimura_2021a,kimura_2021b}.